ibm-cloud-docs/watsonxdata/manage_access.md

       1. Select the components.
 You can select a maximum of twenty components at a time.
       1. Click **Next**.
       1. Select the uses or user groups.
-You can select a maximum of 100 users at a time.
+You can select a maximum of 100 users or user groups altogether at a time.
       1. Click **Next**.
       1. You can view a table with the list of users and the infrastructure components against each user.
 Select a role against each component from the **Choose a role** list.